sdubadzelau/junior-java-training-course/docs/questions-for-interview.md

 18. What is the encapsulation?
 19. What is the polymorphism?
 20. What is the difference between abstract class and interface?
-21. Ask to write code as example of overriding methods and shows polimorfism.
+21. Ask to write code as example of overriding methods and shows polymorphism.
 #### Patterns
 21. What is the builder pattern?
 And question about 5 or 12 parameters in constructor, Is this good candidate for constructor?
 22. What is the decorator pattern?
 Write an example.